-Disconnecting the tap-change supervisory device without due care may damage it, thereby resulting in damage to the on-load tap-changer.
+Removing the tap-change supervisory device without due care may damage the tap-change supervisory device, thereby resulting in damage to the onload tap-changer.

-- > Disconnect the tap-change supervisory device with care in order not to damage or rip out the connecting leads. - 1.
-Lift plug connector and leads out of bracket and retaining clamps.
+- > Remove the tap-change supervisory device with care in order not to damage or rip out the connecting leads. - 1.
+Take the tap-change supervisory device plug connector out of the mounting bracket and disconnect it.